Brief answers are provided here; more information is available by clicking on each question.

 How long is the program?

-We offer a complete program in three years.
-Each cohort begins the program together with one course in Summer Session II and take the same coursework across the three years and graduate together.
-Practicum (500 hours) and internship (1200 hours) are completed in the schools during the second and third years of the program.
+We offer a complete program in three years, starting with one course during Summer Session II during Year 1.
+Each cohort begins the program at the same time, takes the same coursework together across the three years, and graduates together.
+Your practicum (500 hours) and internship (1,200 hours) are completed in PK-12 schools during the second and third years of the program.

 What type of undergraduate or previous academic coursework should I have?